 Before expats make their move to the country, it's important to make sure they have the correct paperwork in order and have obtained the correct visa for Portugal, if necessary.
-As Portugal is an EU-member state, citizens of other EU states can travel to the country with nothing but their passport.
+As Portugal is an EU-member state, citizens of other EU states can travel to the country with only their passport.

 Although EU citizens are entitled to live and work in Portugal without a visa, there are still some documents which will be required to obtain the necessary residence permit.
-Residency visas are necessary for any stay longer than six months and can also be used as proof of residence for administrative tasks.
+Residency permits are necessary for any stay longer than six months and can also be used as proof of residence for administrative tasks.

-Tourist visas for Portugal
+Types of visas for Portugal

 Portugal is a signatory to the Schengen Agreement.
 Nationals of countries also signatory to the agreement don't need to apply for a tourist visa prior to arrival.
 Citizens of some countries such as the USA, Australia and New Zealand are also entitled to stay in Portugal for up to 90 days without a visa.